dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

+As you can see from the implementation of this method, we request the `LoggedIn`'s router to navigate to the game field and then return back an observable to conform to the expected type constraints.
+As this step is the last in the workflow, the returned actionable type won't really be used by the workflow.

 ## Run the workflow

-In order to test our implementation, we need to run the app once, then open Safari on the same device.
-Type in `ribs-training://launchGame?gameId=ticTacToe` as the address.
-We can also try changing the `gameId` parameter to `randomWin` to launch the `RandomWin` game.

-Notice that the workflow initially waits for players to login.
-Once players login, the workflow continues and launches the tic-tac-toe game immediately.
+After we implemented both workflow steps, we can test the application to make sure the deeplinking mechanism and the workflow work as expected.

+Build and run the application, then close it and open Safari browser on your phone.
+Type in `ribs-training://launchGame?gameId=ticTacToe` URL and then tap "Go".
+Safari will ask you to open our TicTacToe app.
+After loggiing into the app, you will see not the start screen, but the game field, because this was configured when executing the workflow that we implemented.

+You can also try to use `randomWin` as a game identifier instead of `ticTacToe`.
+In this case, you will be forwarded to a different game screen.

+If you log into the game and switch to Safari without killing the app, then after typing in the URL you will be forwarded directly to the game field, the workflow won't wait until the players log in because it will immediately see that they are already logged in.

-## Tutorial complete
+## Tutorial completed

 Congratulations!
-You completed tutorial 4.
+You have completed tutorial 4.
 The completed source for this tutorial can be found [here](https://github.com/uber/RIBs/tree/master/ios/tutorials/tutorial4-completed).